marytanaelwriter/marytanaelwriter/README.md

 ### 🖊️ Transitioning to tech writing

-So, I want to explore IT and computer science—what now?
+So, I wanted to explore IT and computer science—what now?

 Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer or anything.
-I also don't want to abandon writing.
+I also didn't want to abandon writing.

 During my soul searching, I somehow discovered technical writing.
 It was an eye-opener, to say the least.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and eventually landed a job in the IT industry.